 A part of this narrative concerns IS’ adulteration of the concept of Hijrah (migration) that has formed part of IS propaganda and recruitment strategy.
 In a detailed analysis of IS’ propaganda magazine, Dabiq, Matan Uberman and Dr. Shaul Shay examine how IS is further manipulating the concept of Hijrah to its advantage, even to the extent of sanctioning the use of Hijrah to its wilayats (governorates).
 Against the backdrop of IS losing territory in Iraq and Syria, there is a need to control the flow of fighters into the wilayats in the Middle East, Caucasus, South Asia and Southeast Asia, before IS manages to strengthen its presence in these regions.

 IS’ statehood aspirations have contributed to a growing deployment of women in the group’s state institutions and security forces, regardless of the strict interpretation of Sharia law that tends to limit women’s participation in the same.
 Hamoon Khelghat-Doost examines the expanding roles of women in the ranks of IS and offers us an alternative look at the role of women in IS, given that previous literature on women’s participation in jihadi militant organisations have tended to portray them as victims.
 In light of this, he recommends that approaches to counter-terrorism must also take into account the increasing involvement of women in terrorist groups.

-Commentaries / Conflict and Stability / East Asia and Asia Pacific / Global / Middle East and North Africa (MENA) / Singapore and Homeland Security / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / East Asia and Asia Pacific / Global / Middle East and North Africa (MENA) / Singapore and Homeland Security / Terrorism Studies